 - See FINAL STEP below

 - Pour in broth and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.
+Stir in salt, pepper and thyme.
+Add bay leaf.

 - Close lid and seal valve.
 Set high pressure and cook for 25 minutes, natural release.
 Remove bay leaf.